 Vitamin D: How do you know if you are getting enough?

-Vitamin D, the sunshine vitamin, is famous for its role in helping our bodies absorb calcium to keep our bones strong and reduce the risk of osteoporosis
+Vitamin D, the sunshine vitamin, is famous for its role in helping our bodies absorb calcium to keep our bones strong.

-Adults need 5 - 15 µg of vitamin D a day, increasing as we get older.
-Australians, get about 90% of their vitamin D requirements from the sunlight on their skin, and 10% from the food they eat.
+New Zealanders get about 80% of their vitamin D requirements from the sunlight on their skin, with the remainder coming from the food they eat.
 So, what happens when we spend so much time indoors?

 Can we get enough vitamin D in winter?